RedHatInsights/insights-ingress-go/development/README.md

 ## Building and Running Ingress from Source

-In the root of the insights-ingress-go repo, execute the following commands:
+Ensure you are in the following directory: [/cmd/insights-ingress-go]([../cmd/insights-ingress-go/.](https://github.com/RedHatInsights/insights-ingress-go/tree/master/cmd/insights-ingress)), and execute the following commands:

     $> go get ./...
     $> go build